briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 temporary or permanent capacity, and includes, but is not limited to, legislators, judges and law enforcement officers.
 "Public official" does not include an employee, officer, or governor-appointed member of the board of directors of the nonprofit corporation formed under Ohio R.C.
-187.01.
+[187.01][ORC Section 187.01].

 2. _(b)_ "Public servant" means any of the following: